Kasparov’s Child of Change

 The new book to which Kasparov was referring in his interview was Bezlimitny Poyedinok (Moscow, 1989).
 In late 1990 Unlimited Challenge (‘The autobiography of Garry Kasparov with Donald Trelford’) was published by Fontana/Collins and described as a ‘revised and updated edition’ of Child of Change.
 In the introduction (page 5) Kasparov wrote, ‘What is the use in simply calling someone a coward, spy, mafioso or bribe-taker?
 Far more important for the reader are the documents, the facts, logic and a clear-cut argument.’
 The book fell way short of these laudable sentiments.

-The ‘critical reception’ remark by Kasparov was quoted in C.N.
-3027.
+Below is how we quoted the ‘critical reception’ remark by Kasparov in C.N.
+3027:

 In October 1987 Pergamon Press published London-Leningrad Championship Games by G. Kasparov, translated by Kenneth P. Neat.
 The 24 games (especially the sixteenth) have impressively deep notes; which other world champions have ever offered the public such a detailed explanation of their play?
 It is particularly instructive to read Kasparov’s (mainly negative) views on other commentators’ annotations.